-Finding a franchise QB is still NFL’s toughest puzzle
+Finding a franchise QB is still the NFL’s toughest puzzle

 Yet leadership is just as important, both he and Rivera have said: a player’s work ethic, his ability to motivate teammates, his willingness to take responsibility for mistakes and his self-awareness.

 “You don’t have to be a vocal leader at most positions, but this one, it’s kind of important to do that,” Beane says.
-“This is one I found that you need to not only lead by example, but you need to be able to call the troops up.”
+“This is one I found that you need to not only lead by example but you need to be able to call the troops up.”

 Cincinnati Bengals Coach Zac Taylor has lauded that innate ability in Joe Burrow to elevate the play of those around him.